-I ONCE HEARD a joke involving Owen Hargreaves when the midfielder was a Manchester United player.
-The joke went along the lines of ‘Hargreaves ruled out for a further 3-4 weeks after injuring himself getting out of the shower this morning’.
+I once heard a joke involving Owen Hargreaves when the midfielder was a Manchester United player.
+The joke went along the lines of ‘Hargreaves ruled out for a further four weeks after injuring himself getting out of the shower this morning’.
 The joke had a variant, too, centring rather on his treacherous morning walk down the driveway instead of hanging on to the shower curtain for dear life.

 In each scenario, Hargreaves got hurt.
 Indeed, in most scenarios during the latter years of a lamentably ephemeral career, Hargreaves ended up hurt.
 By the time Manchester City signed him in 2011 after an injury-ravaged stint at United, Hargreaves felt compelled to convince potential new employers of his fitness by uploading a YouTube video showing him in the midst of a particularly intensive cardiovascular exercise, a treadmill whirring away under his feet.

 It may have been enough to convince Roberto Mancini to offer him a one-year contract, but there was always a lingering sense that if you saw Hargreaves in the street and threw a tennis ball at his head, he would shatter into a thousand pieces.
 He went on to make just four appearances for City before eventually retiring at the age of 31.

 That paints an exceptionally negative portrait of Hargreaves’ later years, but they were exactly that.
 Cast the net further back, though, and we find a Canadian-born boy wonder who broke into Ottmar Hitzfeld’s mighty Bayern Munich side at the turn of the millennium while he was still a teenager and sparked an international tug-of-war between England and Wales, both nations eager for the rising starlet to commit his future to them.